Physical, Occupational and Speech Therapy

 at our North Shore Milwaukee Clinic in Glendale

 The following people are the primary providers of physical therapy and occupational therapy at HealthReach Rehab's North Shore Milwaukee clinic in Glendale.

 See the left side of this page for contact information and for directions to this suburban Milwaukee clinic.
 We also offer physical therapy, occupational therapy and speech therapy at our other Milwaukee area clinics.

-Lee holds a doctorate degree in Physical Therapy from Concordia University (2011) and a bachelor of science degree in biology from Saint Mary’s University (2008).
-He is a member of the American Physical Therapy Association (APTA) and Wisconsin Physical Therapy Association (WPTA) and is committed to providing quality, evidence-based patient care.
-Lee specializes in treating orthopedic injuries with a combination of manual therapy techniques and specific exercises to promote superior outcomes and prevent future onset of symptoms.
-Additionally, Lee enjoys teaching and training athletes of all ages on strategies for performance enhancement and injury prevention.
+Lee holds a doctorate degree in Physical Therapy from Concordia University (2011) & a Bachelor of Science degree in biology from Saint Mary’s University (2008).
+He is a member of the American Physical Therapy Association (APTA) & serves on the South East District board for the Wisconsin Physical Therapy Association (WPTA).
+Lee is board certified (OCS) in treating orthopedic injuries with a combination of manual therapy & specific exercise to promote superior outcomes & prevent future onset of symptoms while providing quality, evidence-based patient care.
+Lee also utilizes Functional Dry Needling, commonly described as Trigger Point Dry Needling (TDN), when treating patients with chronic neck and back pain, muscle soreness from competition, & a variety of movement disorders.
+As a passionate distance runner, Lee enjoys teaching & training runners & athletes of all ages strategies for performance enhancement and injury prevention.

 Susan Fishbach, OT, MS, CLT